David-Tam/ML-Wine-Quality-Prediction/README.md

 The whole data set (4898 data point) is assigned a random number (called "sample") for data splitting: 4000 for training and 898 for testing.
 Then, "quality" and "sample" were removed from both sets as they are not used for training and testing.
 ![alt text](images/1g.png)

-## Logistic Regression Approach
+## Logistic Regression (LR) Approach

-First method attemped is the Logistic Regression (LR), which is quite a common method for binary classification.
+First method attemped is the Logistic Regression, which is quite a common method for binary classification.
 Since it is not clear how close are the values for each parameter, Ridge Regression is chosen for the regulariztion to prevent overfitting.
 As this is not too computational expensive, maximum iteration is set to be 1500.

 After that the fitting was performed and made a prediction with the test set.
 ![alt text](images/1h.png)